-If you are missing one tooth or several teeth and are just starting your tooth replacement journey, then booking a free consultation is your first step.
+If you are missing one tooth or several teeth and are just starting your tooth replacement journey, then booking a consultation is your first step.

 The consultation is an important step because it gives our team the opportunity to do a thorough oral examination and discuss your smile.
 During the discussion, we will also review your medical and dental history, and discuss your goals, concerns, and much more.
 During the oral exam, the dentist will examine your teeth, gums, and overall oral health to ensure that you are a good candidate for implants.